QDoussot/advent-of-code-2022-undesirable-gifts/README.md

 --- End of the day: Dreaming away ---

 It happens that you have some time off for once.
-So you climb up in a place close-by where you can have a good overview of the surrounding place.
+So you climb up in a place close-by where you can have a good overview of the surroundings.
 While you are looking at the elfes moving and working all over the place,
 your brain slowly starts to dream away.